mjpatter88/go-graphics/README.md

 * The Normal vector of any point of a sphere lies on a line that goes through the center of the sphere.
 * Thus, N = (P-C) / |P-C| - we divide it by its own length so the result has a length of 1.

+### Specular Reflection
+* Use this approach for shiny objects.
+* Shiny objects exhibit bright spots whose location depends on your point of view.
+* The approach used here isn't based on physical reality.
+It's used because it looks good and is easy to compute.
+* The heart of the equation is simply cos(x).
+However, we also use a "specular exponent" to control the shininess of the object.
+* We can add specular reflection to our previous light equation making sure to only apply it when positive and with shiny objects.
+* V is the vector from the point to the camera.